FireStack-Lab/Laksa-docs/docs/guide/QuickTutorial.md

 Like in the real world, you can apply to different banks to multiple bank account to deposit or receive money.
 Thus you have multiple accounts.

-With `Laksa`, we can create multiple BlockChain Accounts by one single command and save them to the `wallet.accounts` array.
+With `laksa-wallet`, we can create multiple BlockChain Accounts by one single command and save them to the `wallet.accounts` array.

 We introduce `wallet.createBatchAccounts`.